vivek-vijayan/bugtrackerapp/README.md

-# Bug-tracker
+# Log-tracker
-Bug Tracker Application to track and manage the bugs and issue in the application and can be work collaboratively within the team
+Log Tracker Application to track and manage the Log and issue in the application and can be work collaboratively within the team